 Often, motherhood feels like a whirlwind of complete chaos.
-You love being a mom, but sometimes you’re awed by how very stressful it can feel.
-Below are five unconscious habits from the book Savoring Slow that can make you “feel busy,” even when you’re in control of your schedule.
+Here are five unconscious habits from the book Savoring Slow that can make you “feel busy,” even when you’re in control of your schedule.
 This post contains affiliate links.

 “How do you do it?
 How do you balance work, the kids, life… so well?”

 As moms, we often assume other people have it together, but the truth is we’re all fighting our own battles.
 My friend and I chatted a bit longer and as the conversation unfolded we both realized that, truthfully, our stress and busyness is self-inflicted.